How to Choose the Best Rug for your Airbnb

 2. Color & Pattern

 It goes without saying that you don't want to use a rug that's too light and going to show stains easily in your rental property.
-If you haven't explored any inspiration images yet, I'd highly recommend starting a Pinterest board to visually gather your thoughts in one place about the type of space you'd like to create.
+If you haven't explored any inspirational images yet, I'd highly recommend starting a Pinterest board to visually gather your thoughts in one place about the type of space you'd like to create.

 Now look closely at what's going on on the floors of your favorite rooms in your boards...
 Is it a Moroccan shag rug?
 (For cleaning purposes, that's not ideal for a rental, keep looking!)
 Is it geometric or perhaps neutral colors?
 Is the rug the largest color block in the room keeping things tied together visually?
-How can you use these Pinterest inspiration images as a springboard to designing your space?
+How can you use these Pinterest inspiration images as a springboard to design your space?

 If you find Pinterest overwhelming (and, trust me, you're not alone!), try taking The Quill Decor Short-Term Rental Style Quiz.
 It's fast and free!
 This may help you to narrow things down and feel more focused.
 Once you feel good about a style genre you'd like to aim for, you can jump back over to Pinterest and search for more images specifically in that style.